-Due from subsidiaries and holding company, loans to subsidiaries and loans to related companies
+Due from subsidiaries and holding company, loans to subsidiaries and loan to a related company

 The Company assessed the latest performance and financial position of the counterparties, adjusted for the future outlook of the industry in which the counterparties operate in, and concluded that there has been no significant increase in the credit risk since the initial recognition of the financial assets.
-Accordingly, the Company measured the impairment loss allowance using 12-month ECL and determined that the ECL is insignificant except for ECL on loans to a related company as disclosed in Note 9.
+Accordingly, the Company measured the impairment loss allowance using 12-month ECL and determined that the ECL is insignificant except for ECL on loans to a related company and loans to an associate as disclosed in Note 9 and Note 10 respectively.

-(b) Liquidity risk
+Liquidity risk

-Liquidity risk is the risk that the Company will encounter difficulty in meeting its short term financial obligations due to shortage of funds.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting its short-term financial obligations due to shortage of funds.
 This is managed by maintaining a level of cash and cash equivalents deemed adequate by management to finance its operations and to mitigate the effects of fluctuations in cash flows.